 You can now visit the post or page to see the split post title on your website.

-We hope this article helped you learn how to split post or page title in WordPress.
-You may also want to see our guide on how to add a reading progress bar with your WordPress posts.
+We hope this article helped you learn how to split posts or page titles in WordPress.
+You may also want to see our beginner’s guide on how to display random posts in WordPress and our guide on the anatomy of a high converting landing page.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.